panrg/questions/draft-trammell-panrg-questions.md

 for given traffic differs significantly.

-The fifth question: how can a path aware network in a path aware internetwork be effectively operated?
+The fifth question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from the network administrator as well as from the endpoints?

+## Deploying a Path Aware Network

+The vision presented in the introduction discusses path aware networking from the point of view of the benefits accruing at the endpoints, to designers of transport protocols and applications as well as to the end users of those applications.
+However, this vision requires action not only at the endpoints but within the interconnected networks offering path aware connectivity.
+While the specific actions required are a matter of the design and implementation of a specific realization of a path aware protocol stack, it is clear than any path aware architecture will require network operators to give up some control of their networks over to endpoint-driven control inputs.
+The incentives for network operators and equipment vendors to do this must be made clear.

+The sixth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking?

 # Acknowledgments

-Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, and Olivier Bonaventure, for discussions leading to questions in this document.
+Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, and Martin Thomson, for discussions leading to questions in this document.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed